Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Potential height at the Lagrangian point in eccentric orbits

 \begin{appendix}

-\section{Potential Height at the $L_2$ Lagrangian point in Eccentric Orbits}
+\section{Potential height at the $L_2$ Lagrangian point in eccentric orbits}

 Traditionally, the locations of the Lagrangian points $L_1 - L_5$ are defined under the assumption of circular orbits with synchronously rotating component stars.
 However, in eccentric binaries, the orbital angular velocity varies with time, making synchronous rotation throughout the orbit impossible.
-The donor's asynchronous rotation leads to time-dependent tidal forces from the companion and a corresponding time-varying gravitational potential $V$.
-Following \cite{2007ApJ...660.1624S}, the quasi-static potential is written as
+Eccentricity and/or asynchronous donor rotation, therefore, yields a time-varying gravitational potential $V$. \citet{2007ApJ...660.1624S} showed, however, that the potential can be treated as quasi-static, provided the donor’s dynamical timescale is much shorter than the orbital and rotational timescales--a condition known as the first approximation \citep{1963ApJ...138.1112L}.
+Under this approximation, the donor's structure is assumed to adjust instantaneously to the changing potential throughout the orbit.